Agate Countertops:

 Translucency: Can be backlit to highlight its texture and depth.

 Agate countertops are more than just functional surfaces.
 They are works of art that convey taste and sophistication.
-They add a luxurious touch to any kitchen or bathroom setting, creating a focal point that draws admiration and attention.
+They bring luxury to any kitchen or bathroom.
+They create a focal point that catches the eye and earns admiration.

 What Are Agate Countertops?